 African American Studies at UCLA innovates across disciplines, tackles the toughest questions, and brings some of the brightest minds in the world together to enrich and improve the world.

 American Indian Studies

-The American Indian Studies Interdepartmental Program (IDP) at UCLA is one of the most well-known and revered programs in American Indian Studies throughout the nation.
-Current students and alumni of the program continue to make an important impact within Indian Country and in their respective communities
+The American Indian Studies Department at UCLA is one of the most well-known and revered programs in American Indian Studies throughout the nation.
+Current students and alumni of the program continue to make an important impact within Indian Country and in their respective communities.

 Asian American Studies